cloudeninc/cloudns-cloudformation-sync/README.md

     <cloudns-username> - ClouDNS API sub-auth-user
     <cloudns-password-parameter-name> - SSM Parameter with the encrypted ClouDNS API password
-    [ttl] - Optional TTL for generated records (defaults to 300) [stackName] - Optional CloudFormation stack name to limit the exports to scan (defaults to all stacks)
+    [ttl] - Optional TTL for generated records (defaults to 300) [stackName...] - Optional CloudFormation stack name(s) to limit the exports to scan (defaults to all stacks)

 You can create your ClouDNS API credentials in the ClouDNS management console.